vieri/mod_related_items_images/README.md

 # mod_related_items_images

 Joomla!
-Related articles with images
+Related Articles with Images

 You can configure the module with this options: